- About Us

 Arranging Funerals: Arrangements are offered by appointment only.
 You may call or come in person.
 The number of individuals present for the arrangement at our facility is limited to three (3) people.

-Funeral Services & Visitations: Funerals are taking place with limited attendees to family and close friends (no more than 50 people)
+Funeral Services & Visitations: Funerals are taking place with limited attendees to family and close friends.

 Please practice social distancing(refrain from hugging, kissing and shaking hands).
 Seating is two arms length away from one another.
 There will be limited visitation.
 These times will be discussed with families (please see our obituary calendar for up to date information.)
 Our funeral directors and staff will monitor the number of individuals congregating in our rooms, and if this number becomes excessive, we will kindly ask that conversations be moved and continued to another area.